Our Services

 Waymo (Google’s self-driving unit) accused Uber of stealing lidar trade secrets via a former engineer.
 The case settled mid-trial with Uber paying ~$245M in equity and agreeing not to use the disputed technology, a defining moment for trade secret enforcement in the autonomous vehicle race.

 Oracle sued Google for copying Java API declarations into Android.
-After over a decade, the Supreme Court ruled 6-2 that Google’s use was fair use, preserving interoperability in software development and clarifying the copyright status of functional code interfaces.
+After over a decade, the Supreme Court ruled 6-2 that Google’s use was fair use, preserving interoperability in software development and clarifying the copyright treatment of functional code interfaces.